odoo/documentation/content/applications/finance/payment_providers/amazon_payment_services.rst

    look and feel of the Amazon Payment Services payment page (where customers fill out their credit card details during payment).

-.. _payment_acquirers/aps/configure-odoo:
+.. _payment_providers/aps/configure-odoo:

 Configuration on Odoo
 =====================

-#. :ref:`Navigate to the payment acquirer Amazon Payment Services <payment_acquirers/add_new>`,
+#. :ref:`Navigate to the payment provider Amazon Payment Services <payment_providers/add_new>`,
    change its state to :guilabel:`Enabled`, and make sure it is :guilabel:`Published`.
 #.
 In the :guilabel:`Credentials` tab, fill the :guilabel:`Merchant Identifier`,
-   :guilabel:`Access Code`, :guilabel:`SHA Request Phrase` and :guilabel:`SHA Response Phrase` with the values you saved at the step :ref:`payment_acquirers/aps/configure-dashboard`.
+   :guilabel:`Access Code`, :guilabel:`SHA Request Phrase` and :guilabel:`SHA Response Phrase` with the values you saved at the step :ref:`payment_providers/aps/configure-dashboard`.
 #.
 Configure the rest of the options to your liking.